MihaiTSandu/Flask-Demo/README.md

 # Blog Project

-A project of a Blog site developed using Flask.
+A project of a Blog developed using Flask.

 ## Get it started